dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ---

 The `UseIISIntegration` method looks for environment variables that ANCM sets, and it does nothing if they aren't found.
-This behavior facilitates scenarios like developing and testing on macOS and deploying to a server that runs IIS.
-While running on macOS, Kestrel acts as the web server, but when the app is deployed to the IIS environment, it automatically hooks up to ANCM and IIS.
+This behavior facilitates scenarios like developing and testing on macOS or Linux and deploying to a server that runs IIS.
+While running on macOS or Linux, Kestrel acts as the web server, but when the app is deployed to the IIS environment, it automatically uses ANCM and IIS.

 ### ANCM port binding overrides other port bindings

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)

 ANCM generates a dynamic port to assign to the back-end process.
 The `UseIISIntegration` method picks up this dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
 This overrides other URL configurations, such as calls to `UseUrls`.
 Therefore, you don't need to call `UseUrls` when you use ANCM.
-When you run the app without IIS, it listens on the default port number at `http://localhost:5000`.
+When you run the app without IIS, it listens on the default port at `http://localhost:5000`.

 If you need to set the port number for when you run the app without IIS, you can call `UseURLs`.
 When you run without IIS, the port number that you specify will take effect because `IISIntegration` will do nothing.
 But when you run with IIS, the port number specified by ANCM will override whatever you passed to `UseUrls`.